All About Our Puppies

 Our next priority is general overall health.
 We only breed dogs which are free of allergies, skin conditions, immune related issues, and other life altering disorders.
 It is no fun dealing with IBD or constant skin infections for you, or for the dog.
 I learned this personally with my own dog, a Chow Chow, several years ago.
 He was riddled with allergies...and although we found what was best for him to live comfortably, it was torture for years for both Dakin and for us!

 If you've looked into this breed at all, you already know that longevity is an issue with Bernese.
 All reputable breeders are striving to increase that average life span.
-By selecting dogs that have pedigrees full of longer lived dogs, dogs that are free of known genetic problems, and dogs that do not *double up* on any one factor, we can do the very best we can with the knowledge that we have - and hope for longer lived dogs!
+By selecting dogs that have pedigrees full of longer-lived dogs, introducing diversity when possible, using dogs that are free of known genetic problems, and dogs that do not *double up* on any one factor or fault; we can do the very best we can with the knowledge that we have - and hope for longer lived dogs!
 Participation in open registry databases (Bernergarde and OFA) is an important effort to sharing knowledge - good, bad or indifferent.
 Then we can all make better breeding decisions, and our puppy families benefit too!

 Are You Sure You Want a Puppy?

 It is wise to cast a wide net with Bernese Breeders, so that you increase your chances of getting a quality puppy.
 I recommend you make contact with the national and regional Bernese Mountain Dog Clubs - the Bernese Mountain Dog Club of America, the Bernese Mountain Dog Club of Northeastern Illinois, the Bernese Mountain Dog Club of Southeast Wisconsin or in the northeast, the Bernese Mountain Dog Club of Nashoba Valley.